Elizabeth Anscombe starts her essay ‘Causality and Determination’ by noting the two ways in which causality is usually defined:

 Secondly, even if the critic is correct (further information is needed to explain the cause), this doesn’t change the fact that being in physical contact with someone is a genuine state that causes someone to catch a disease.
 The cause cannot be denied from the observable effect.

 Anscombe also points out that knowledge of causes does not mean we have to know exactly WHY the causes result in the effects they do.
 Consider the examples of creating fire by rubbing two sticks together.
 This does not rely on the person knowing what it is about the process that causes the fire to form.
-In addition, when we have knowledge of causes, we are not interested in seeking clarity of ‘valency’ or ‘long-run frequency’, that is, statistical proof that the cause brings about the effect.
+In addition, when we have knowledge of causes, we are not interested in seeking clarity of ‘valency’ or ‘long-run frequency’, that is, statistical proof that the cause always brings about the effect as a universal law of nature.
 We do not need to run a scientific experiment to convince ourselves of the notion that fire is created by rubbing two sticks together.

 Having considered the traditional view of causality, Anscombe will next provide her own interpretation on how we should perceive cause-and-effect.